 Why using food and plant waste as a new material source?

-Bio waste materials solves some of the pollution issues caused by “business as usual” methods in both industries while fostering local new economies.
+Organic Bio waste materials and recycled cotton solves some of the pollution issues caused by “business as usual” methods in both industries while fostering local new economies.

 Agricultural waste begins early when the fruit are left to rot or burned away for new fields, causing powerful emotions.
 The circular process starts when the food waste is collected directly from agricultural fields before the natural rotten process starts, or similarly by collecting them fresh from juice producing facilities.